ctphoenix/Python-Course-Material/chapter6.md

 *** =instructions
 - Let's define a list `correlation_colors` for distillery pairs that make it clear what the patterns are.
 Low correlations will be white, and high correlations will be a distinct color for distilleries from the same group, and gray otherwise.  `correlations` is a matrix with rows and columns corresponding to distilleries, and matrix values coresponding to the correlation of the row/column pair.
 Edit the code to define `correlation_colors` for each distillery pair to have input `'white'` then their correlation is less than 0.7.
 - `whisky.Group` is a `pandas` dataframe column consisting of distillery group memberships.
 For distillery pairs with correlation greater than 0.7, if they share the same whisky group, use the corresponding color from `cluster_colors`.
-- Otherwise, define the `correlation_colors` value for that distillery pair as `'lightgrey'`.
+- Otherwise, define the `correlation_colors` value for that distillery pair as `'lightgray'`.

 *** =hint
 - You can index the `(i,j)` distillery pair of `correlations` using `correlations[i,j]`.
 How can you test if this value is less than 0.7?